No Retreat, No Surrender: Home media

 While there was never a DVD release in the United States, a Blu-ray edition of the film was published by Kino Lorber Classics in Region A, on February 21, 2017, which contained both the American theatrical release and a longer international cut.

+Alternate versions

+Two different versions of the film were prepared for release, an international cut by Seasonal Film Corporation and a shorter American cut by New World Pictures.
+The American cut runs approximately 14 minutes shorter, features a different musical score, and omits several overtly comedic scenes.

-Reception and legacy
+Reception

 Box office

 No Retreat, No Surrender was released on May 2, 1986.
 It was the eleventh-highest grossing film on its opening week at the American box office, earning $739,723; it grossed a total of $4,662,137 in the United States and Canada.

 The film sold 1.3 million tickets in the United States and 395,013 in France.

 Critical response

 Walter Goodman of The New York Times gave the film a negative review, writing that the story appeared to have been "slapped-together".
 Time Out compared it to The Last Dragon, Karate Kid, and Rocky IV, noting that it "borrows heavily" from those films and "makes them look like masterpieces".
 Martial arts magazine Black Belt gave the film a rating of one-and-a-half out of five, noting that Jean-Claude Van Damme does not have much screen time and that the film was derivative of The Karate Kid.
 Patrick Goldstein of the Los Angeles Times called it "hilariously bad" and an "amateurish clunker" with poor action scenes.